Akhil-60/Vedaz_AI_Assignment/README.md

 ---

-## ⚠️ Important Note on OpenRouter Free Tier
+## ⚠️ Important Note on API Usage

-The `generator.py` and `evaluator.py` scripts rely on OpenRouter's free models.
-These free models have a strict daily rate limit of 50 requests per day (Error 429).

-If you encounter a `429 Rate Limit Exceeded` error:
-- Wait 24 hours for the limit to reset.
-- Or, add credits to your OpenRouter account to increase the request quota.
+All API-based scripts (`generator.py`, `evaluator.py`, and `app.py`) use Groq's high-speed inference API with the `llama-3.3-70b-versatile` model.

+Groq's Free Tier is very generous:
+- Provides thousands of requests per day (30 requests per minute)
+- No strict daily token limit, making it perfect for assignments and demos
+- The project no longer relies on OpenRouter's 50 requests/day limit

-**Note:** The submission includes pre-generated files (`data/generated_chats.jsonl` and `outputs/evaluation.csv`) so the API limit does not block the project evaluation.
+The repository includes pre-generated files (`data/generated_chats.jsonl` and `outputs/evaluation.csv`) so the project works even if you don't have an API key immediately.

 ---

 ## Technologies Used
 - Python 3.10+
-- OpenRouter AI API (LLM integration)
+- Groq API (High-speed LLM inference)
 - OpenAI SDK (API client)
 - Streamlit (Dashboard UI)
 - Pandas (Data manipulation)